 If you see any fruit trees in these areas, tourists can pick a piece of ripe fruit to eat.
 Just don’t be greedy.
 Coconuts can also be found lying on the ground all over the Island.
 Don’t run over any on the road and don’t stand or park under any coconut trees as coconuts may fall from them.

-Over 11 days on my last stay here I actually saw 5 fall to the ground with a massive thud.
+Over 11 days on my last stay here I witnessed 5 fall to the ground with a massive thud.
 I would hate to see one hit anything.

 13. Plane watching & a jet blast.

-Being a small Island, you will encounter planes while on holiday, especially if staying on the West side.
-Planes approach coming in for landing.
+Being a small Island, you'll encounter planes while on holiday, especially if staying on the West side where planes approach coming in for landing.
 The screaming jet engines can be heard giving you enough time to look out to see them about to land.

 Drop in to the airport and get some arrival times to stand ready at the end of the runway and watch them come in and fly directly over head before touching down.
 Probably the closest you’ll ever get to the belly of a plane.

 For a bit more excitement (and danger) stand at the other end of the runway for a departure and feel the jet blast.
 After a friendly wave from the pilots you will be directly behind the jet engines.
 Hang on to the fence for an insane 10 seconds before take off.
 So hot and stinky you’ll smell jet fuel up your nose all day but what a rush.